Samsung/tizen-docs/docs/application/web/guides/device/time.md

 You can use locale-specific calendar features by retrieving date and time information.
 You can also change the date, time, and time zone, and make some date- and time-related calculations.
 The Time API overcomes several limitations of the JavaScript `Date` object.

-The Time API is mandatory for Tizen mobile, wearable, and TV profiles, which means that it is supported on all mobile, wearable, and TV devices.
-All mandatory APIs are supported on the Tizen Emulators.
+The Time API is mandatory for Tizen Mobile, Wearable, and TV profiles, which means that it is supported on all mobile, wearable, and TV devices.
+All mandatory APIs are supported on the Tizen emulators.

 Locale refers to the set of information that is specific to a language and a country.
 It affects the numeric formats (decimal and list separators), date formats, and the character sorting order.
 It determines how a locale-specific functionality behaves; for example, how numbers are displayed or strings converted to dates.